-New York State Homes and Community Renewal (NYSHCR) manages 43 organizations that provide the Section 8 Housing Choice Voucher program in the state of New York.
+New York State Homes and Community Renewal manages the Section 8 Housing Choice Voucher program for Bronx County, Kings County, New York County, Queens County, and Richmond County; and has appointed local administrators to manage the Section 8 Housing Choice Voucher program in 45 of the remaining 57 counties in State of New York.
 A list of all organizations that operate on behalf of the NYHCR can be found here.
-Please view waiting list information for each office below.
-We will update this page as more information becomes available.

 For more information, visit the NYSHCR website, or call the office at (212) 480-7221.

-As of March 31st, 2016 the New York State Homes and Community Renewal manages 47,282 active Housing Choice Vouchers.
+As of the most recent VMS report, New York State Homes and Community Renewal manages 47,089 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 13% having issued approximately 3,457 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 29 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.5 persons and has a household income of $17,181 per year.
 94% of households were very low income (VLI) and 74% were extremely low income (ELI).
 34% of households had wages as a major source of income, 5% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 59% of households had other income (Social Security, Disability or Pension) as their major source of income.